-- The Committee shall appoint the Secretary (as a consultant) to discharge the following separate and distinct roles: - (a) secretary to the Committee; - (b) the Secretary for the purposes of these Rules; - (c) secretary to an ADA; - (d) secretary to a Timetabling Panel; and - (e) secretary for the administration of the RIDR Rules. - Subject to Rule J34 the Committee shall specify the Secretary's remit and terms of appointment in such terms as it shall (from time to time) think fit but such remit shall include the following tasks: - (a) facilitating the work of the Committee and ensuring the efficient administration of its business: - (b) running the Secretariat efficiently and cost effectively; - (c) communicating with Dispute Parties conducting a dispute under these Rules and effecting the appointment of suitable and appropriately qualified mediators, evaluators, arbitrators or determining experts as required; - (d) implementing efficiently any instruction given to the Secretary by the Allocation Chair or any Hearing Chair;
+- 16 HAL shall procure that the Committee appoints the Secretary (as a consultant) to discharge the following separate and distinct roles: - (a) the Secretary for the purposes of these Rules; - (b) secretary to an ADA: - (c) secretary to a Timetabling Panel.

-- (e) liaising with the secretary of the Class Representative Committee as necessary and appropriate; - (f) appointing an appropriate ADA and Timetabling Panel in each relevant dispute; - (g) ensuring that the access disputes website is up to date, accurate and accessible: - (h) maintaining a register of persons who are suitably qualified, willing and able to act as mediators, arbitrators, experts, evaluators, assessors and of organisations which are qualified to suggest such persons; - (i) sourcing external legal advice as requested or directed by the Committee, the Committee Chair, the Allocation Chair or a Hearing Chair; - (j) administering the Committee's finances and bank account on behalf of the Committee; - (k) determine and collect levies from each Resolution Service Party in accordance with Rule J51; and - (I) liaising with the CAHA Registrar.

-36 The Secretary may:

-- (a) delegate the performance of any of his functions to any member of the Secretariat but such delegation shall not affect his responsibilities to ensure that all matters falling within his remit are properly discharged; - (b) in the discharge of his tasks, duties and obligations under these Rules seek guidance from the Committee Chair or the Allocation Chair (as appropriate) at any time and in relation to any matter, issue or question, as he sees fit, prior to taking (or not taking) any relevant action; - (c) be removed from office by the Committee in the same manner as the Allocation Chair. - The Secretary shall not be a Member of the Committee, the Allocation Chair, a Hearing Chair, an Industry Advisor, arbitrator, mediator, determining expert or evaluator or a member of any Timetabling Panel. - The Secretary shall be appointed upon such terms as the Committee shall determine.
+- Subject to Rule J16 the Committee shall specify the Secretary's remit and terms of appointment in such terms as it shall (from time to time) think fit but such remit shall include the following tasks: - (a) running the Secretariat efficiently and cost effectively; - (b) communicating with Dispute Parties conducting a dispute under these Rules and effecting the appointment of suitable and appropriately qualified mediators, evaluators, arbitrators or determining experts as required; - implementing efficiently any instruction given to the Secretary by the Allocation Chair or any Hearing Chair; - (d) appointing an appropriate ADA and Timetabling Panel in each relevant dispute: - (e) ensuring that the access disputes website is up to date, accurate and accessible: - maintaining a register of persons who are suitably qualified, willing and able to act as mediators, arbitrators, experts, evaluators, assessors and of organisations which are qualified to suggest such persons; - (g) sourcing external legal advice as requested or directed by the Committee. the Committee Chair, the Allocation Chair or a Hearing Chair; and - (h) liaising with the RIDR Secretary. - 18 The Secretary may: - (a) delegate the performance of any of his functions to any member of the Secretariat but such delegation shall not affect his responsibilities to ensure that all matters falling within his remit are properly discharged: - (b) in the discharge of his tasks, duties and obligations under these Rules seek guidance from the Committee Chair or the Allocation Chair (as appropriate) at any time and in relation to any matter, issue or question, as he sees fit, prior to taking (or not taking) any relevant action: - (c) be removed from office by the Committee in the same manner as the Allocation Chair. - 19 The Secretary shall not be a Member of the Committee, the Allocation Chair, a Hearing Chair, an Industry Advisor, arbitrator, mediator, determining expert or evaluator or a member of any Timetabling Panel. - 20 The Secretary shall be appointed upon such terms as the Committee shall determine.
 Where the terms on which the Secretary is appointed include provision for the payment of any allowances or expenses, the rate at which those allowances and expenses are paid shall be determined by the Committee.